-- Depression: Mood disturbance accompanied by full or partial manic or depressive syndrome.
+- Depression: Mood disturbance accompanied by full or partial manic or depressive syndrome

-- Anxiety: Persistent anxiety, irrational fears, recurrent panic attacks or recurrent obsessions.
+- Anxiety: Persistent anxiety, irrational fears, recurrent panic attacks or recurrent obsessions

-- Bipolar disorder: Periods of extreme euphoria followed by periods of extreme depression.
+- Bipolar disorder: Periods of extreme euphoria followed by periods of extreme depression

-- Schizophrenia: Deterioration from a previous level of functioning, emotional withdrawal, delusions or hallucinations.
+- Schizophrenia: Deterioration from a previous level of functioning, emotional withdrawal, delusions or hallucinations

 Many personality disorders including paranoia, narcissistic, dependent, avoidant and histrionic could be brought before the SSA and entitle you to benefits.
 These disorders involve inflexible and maladaptive traits that cause impairment to a person’s social or occupational abilities.

 Our lawyers understand how difficult it can be if you suffer from some type of mental illness.
 We will work with your doctor to help you build a strong claim.
-In many cases, we have been able to help our clients pursue low- or no-cost care so they receive the help they need.
+In many cases, we have been able to help our clients pursue low- and no-cost care so they receive the help they need.

-Contact Crowe & Shanahan Today
+Contact Our Legal Team At Crowe & Shanahan Today

-To secure benefits, you will not have to prove that there is no hope for your illness.
-You must simply prove that you are incapable of working for 12 continuous months.
-If you are able to return to work after 12 months, you may be eligible for back pay after this "closed period" of disability.
+To secure benefits, you will not have to prove that there is no hope for your illness; you must simply prove that you are incapable of working for 12 continuous months.
+If you are able to return to work after 12 months, you may be eligible for back pay after this closed period of disability.